CraftsmenLtd/BloodConnect/docs/development/GettingStarted.rst

 .. code-block:: bash
     export DEPLOYMENT_ENVIRONMENT=sakib-branch

-Now I don't need to be passing that every time.
+Now we don't need to be passing that every time.
 Ofcourse this means if you want to test in it localstack you will have to unset,

 .. code-block:: bash
     unset DEPLOYMENT_ENVIRONMENT